datacommonsorg/docsite/api/rest/v2/resolve.md

 ### Example 2: Find the DCID of a place by coordinates

 This queries for the DCID of "Mountain View" by its coordinates.
 This is most often represented by the [`latitude`](https://datacommons.org/browser/latitude) and [`longitude`](https://datacommons.org/browser/longitude) properties on a node.
-Since the API only supports querying a single property, we use the synthetic `geoCoordinate` property.
+Since the API only supports querying a single property, use the synthetic `geoCoordinate` property.
 To specify the latitude and longitude, use the `#` sign to separate both values.
 This returns all the places in the graph that contains the coordinate.

 Note: If using GET, escape `#` to `%23`.

 Parameters:
 {: .example-box-title}

 ```bash
 nodes: "37.42#-122.08"
 property: "<-geoCoordinate->dcid"